 \section{Corner Effective Problems}

-This section (more precisely \cref{sec: existence} and \cref{sec: boundedness}) is mainly devoted to the proof of \cref{pro: ecorn}, i.e., the existence of the limit defining the model problem for the corner energy contribution, and the discussion of the properties of such a limit.
-In particular, we investigate the possibility to perform a limit over the diagonal, i.e., assuming that $ L = L(\ell) \to +\infty $, as $ \ell \to \infty $.
-We prove that this restriction can in fact be done, provided $ L $ satisfies some suitable bounds in terms of $ \ell $ (\cref{rem: exchange}) and yields the same value $ \ecorn $.
-To this purpose and also for later convenience, we study two minimization problems in $ \corn $ with different boundary conditions and show that they asymptotically provide the same ground state energy (\cref{pro: DN corner}).
+This section is mainly devoted to the proof of \cref{pro: ecorn}, i.e., the existence of the limit defining the effective energy contribution of each corner, and the discussion of the properties of such a limit.
+For later convenience, we also study another minimization problem in $ \corn $ with different boundary conditions and show that it asymptotically provides the same effective energy (\cref{pro: DN corner}).

-Before entering in the discussion of the details, however, we will study (\cref{sec: strip}) a simpler minimization problem in a finite strip, which will play an important role in the next proofs.